 The Russian Blue is fastidious about keeping itself clean.
 It will also insist on a clean litterbox.
 If it feels your housekeeping is lacking, it will let you know.
 It will find another spot to do its business.

 The Russian Blue‘s gorgeous coat may have been designed for the cold Russian climate, but don’t let that fool you.
 Most prefer to be indoor cats and get along just fine with the warmer indoor temperatures.

 Russian Blues do not shed much, and many people think that they’re hypoallergenic.
 This is not strictly true.
-But they do produce less glycoprotein Fel d 1 (a known allergen) than most cats.
+But they do produce less glycoprotein Fel d 1 (a protein in saliva and skin that is a known allergen) than most cats.